 Gluten-Free Chocolate Peanut Butter Bars

 This recipe is easy to make gluten-free if you use certified gluten-free rolled oats, which you should be able to find at most grocery stores.

 Why do you use brown rice syrup?

 I know that brown rice syrup isn’t a pantry staple that most of us have in the house, but one jar will make two batches—and you can store it in the fridge until you’re ready to make the second batch.
-You can buy it online or look for it near the sugar in your grocery store.
-My small town ones both carry it.
+You can buy it online or look for it near the sugar or agave in your grocery store.
+My small town stores both carry it.